Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 To put it clearly, it’s a holistic event for firm owners and partners.

-• A full menu of potential areas firms actively wants to improve and the ability to choose those keynotes and sessions most important to them.
+- A full menu of potential areas firms actively want to improve, and the ability to choose keynotes and sessions most important to them.

 10. Xerocon